mist64/c64ref/kernal/kernal_dh.md

 If the device is the screen or keyboard, exit as these de- vices do not use files.
 For RS-232-C, serial, or tape devices, jump or branch to their respective OPEN routines.

-Operation:
+**Operation**:

  1. If the logical file number is 0, JMP F70A/F78D to set error message number of 6 (NOT INPUT FILE) and exit.
  2. JSR F30F/F3CF to see if the logical file number in B8, the current logical file, is already present in the logical file number table.
  3. If the logical file number is in the logical file number table, JMP F6FE/F781 to set the error message number of 2 (FILE OPEN) and exit.
  4. LDX 98 to get the number of open files.
  5. If less than ten open files exist, continue with step 6.
 If ten files are already open, JMP F6FB/F77E to set error mes- sage number of 1 (TOO MANY FILES).
  6. Increment the number of open files, 98.
  7. Store the current logical file number in the logical file number table, using the X register value from step 4 as an index into the table at 0259.
  8. LDA B9, the secondary address, then ORA $60 in case a secondary address is to be sent to a serial device.
 Store this value in the secondary address table entry that corre- sponds to the entry for this file in the logical file number table.
  9. Store the current device number, BA, in the device number table entry that corresponds to the entry for this file in the logical file number table.
 10. If the current device is the keyboard or the screen, CLC and RTS as there is no need to open files to these devices.
 11. If the current device is 1 or 2, branch to step 14.
 For de- vices > 3, fall through to step 12.
 12. JSR to F3D5/F495 to send secondary address in B9 to the current device on the serial bus.
 The secondary address is ORed with $F0 before sending to provide the secondary address for OPEN.
 Return with carry clear if the serial de- vice was present and the secondary address was sent with- out errors.
 No error routine is called from OPEN if this sequence fails.
 13. If the carry is clear on return from the JSR in step 12, exit with carry clear.
 Flowever, if the routine does not return the carry clear to indicate the device was present and re- sponded in time, OPEN does not branch to any error rou-